CookbookCompass/webweavers/Documents/design.md

  - Preconditions: User has selected a recipe to view.
  - Main Flow: The user is presented with a page containing the recipe's ingredients, instructions, cooking time, and an image or video.
  - Postconditions: User can read and follow the recipe.
+ - Requirements: Viewing the detailed recipe page covers the requirements for displaying images, ingredients, instructions, and cooking videos - Functional Requirements 5.1, 5.2, 5.3 (Recipe Information Page).

 2. Logged in User Saves Recipe to Favorites
  - Primary Actor: Logged in User
  - Preconditions: User is logged in and viewing a recipe detail page.
  - Main Flow: The user clicks on a button to save the recipe to their favorites.
  - Postconditions: The recipe is added to the user's favorites list, accessible from their profile.
+ - Requirement: This use case fulfills the requirement for a favorite button for registered users to save recipes - Functional Requirements 5.5 (Recipe Information Page).

 ![Recipe Info](https://github.com/CookbookCompass/webweavers/assets/149122197/0aea7922-51be-482c-81fc-5c282c7233a5)